-The Latest Running News and Notes in Hampton Roads from Sportswrap, Running Reporter, Jon “Flex” Leiding
+The Latest Running News and Notes in the “757″ with Sportswrap Running Reporter, Jon “Flex” Leiding

 I took a little vacation for a week and SO much always happens!
 Even though it was a thrill to run the mountains while I was away, I kept the running routes in Hampton Roads on my mind.
 It’s always cool to look back before we move on.
 My son told me even though we weren’t home, he missed the Military Challenge at the Sportsplex with all the obstacles.
 Last year, he carried a Virginia Destroyers Flag through the event and finished by giving the cheerleaders a high five at the finish.
 I remember getting to interview Ann Hupp, who always puts on challenging events.
 Love her “out of the box” thinking!

 Portsmouth’s Ryan Carroll duplicated his winning effort, this time in 19:14 for the challenging and muddy course.
 Georgette Mink took the Ladies title with a 24:04.
 Congrats to all the finishers!